ThaDeveloper/tstore/README.md

  `$ bundle install`

- `$ rake db:create && rake db:migrate` to create and migrate  test and development databases
+ `$ rake db:create && rake db:migrate` to create and migrate  test and development databases.

+  **NOTE**: You will have to create enviroment variables in the following fortmat before running these commands:

+  *export DB_USER=youruserbasedonrolescreated*

+  *export DB_USER=youruserpasswordcreated*

  Finally run `$ rails s` and visit http://0.0.0.0:3000